Employee evaluation forms explained (with free survey template)

 - A rating system that’s easy to understand.

-- Goals should be established by both the manager and employee.
+- Goals should be established by both the manager and the employee.
 To maximize effectiveness, they should be SMART (specific, measurable, attainable, relevant, time-based) goals and tracked regularly.
 Clearly defined metrics help employees work towards goal achievement.

 - A comments section allows both the employee and the leader to add verbatim comments regarding performance.
 The comments section also serves as a place to provide feedback or encouragement, as well as document individual challenges and accomplishments.